Beyond Healing: The Human Connection of LRMC's Global Health Engagements

+Col. Claude Burnett, director of LRMC’s Global Engagement Team, said the program about more than medicine.

+“It's about building bridges, fostering trust, and strengthening alliances through the universal language of healing and partnership,” Burnett said.
+“These efforts strengthen both medical readiness and health diplomacy, while contributing to global health security by building partner-nation capacity.”

-Cpt.
-Kyle Smith, Sergeant First Class Jacob Ogle and Master Sgt Tatiana combat medic, Landstuhl Regional Medical Center, enjoying a Ghana cultural day excursion around the countryside during the medical readiness exercises in Ghana.
-Through GHE the program, U.S. medical personnel work alongside counterparts across Europe and Africa in collaborative exchanges designed to share knowledge and skills in both directions.
+Through the program, U.S. medical personnel work alongside counterparts across Europe and Africa in collaborative exchanges designed to share knowledge and skills in both directions.

 |Date Taken: